Does Authoritative Parenting Style Have a Non-Obvious Downside?

 When the authoritative parents’ expectations are not met, some consequences help the child to move in the right direction, with support and encouragement from the parent.
 Thus, authoritative parenting has popularly earned the title of the best parenting style so far.

-So, this all sounds pretty perfect – could there even possibly be any cons or downsides to the authoritative parenting style?
+So, this all sounds pretty perfect – could there even possibly be any cons of the authoritative parenting style?

 Apparently, yes, and this article, in the following discussion, will highlight a few of the possible authoritative parenting outcomes that also include the downsides.